Buying Used Computers and IT Equipment at Auction

 Used computers at auction generally have had their hard drives wiped and are tested to ensure that they at least turn on and any reported faults are recorded, although this can differ from auction house to auction house and as to whether it is a private seller or commercial auctioneer.

-Traditional auctions will offer inspection times which are quite useful for inspecting LCD displays for any damage or dead pixels, check the boot up process for any indicated errors, checking laptop hinges and general condition.
+Traditional auctions will offer inspection times which are quite useful for inspecting LCD displays for any damage or dead pixels, check the bootup process for any indicated errors, check laptop hinges, and general condition.

-Also to be taken into account is the software that comes with the computer or system, a computer without a operating system (OS) software doesn’t do much so remember the cost of software.
-Most ex-government or ex-lease computers now seem to come with the OS discs, like windows xp/vista, and the licence sticker.
+Also to be taken into account is the software that comes with the computer or system, a computer without an operating system (OS) software doesn’t do much so remember the cost of software.
+Most ex-government or ex-lease computers now seem to come with the OS discs or at least the Windows XP/Vista/Windows 8/10 licence sticker.

 It also pays to research what the items listed at auction are being sold for new and in the used computer marketplace so as to know your upper bid limit and not pay too much for an item.